Eduac/metadb-core/README.md

 # MetaDB-Core

 This is a Node.js application which comprises the MetaDB web service.
-MetaDB-UI will communicate with Core.
+Note: This is not a stand-alone application.
+A JSON-RPC speaking front end is required to interface with MetaDB Core.

-The database used will be PostgreSQL due to the nature of heavy relationships MetaDB carries.
+MetaDB UI (https://github.com/LafColDevs/metadb) is a UI layer in ExpressJS.

-Grab node-jsonrpc from git://github.com/longlho/node-jsonrpc.git first, then do a link since this project will potentially depends on njrpc project.
+MetaDB Core uses PostgreSQL as its database due to the nature of heavy relationships it carries.